jbarndt/fcbh-dataset-io/README.md

 ## Methodology

-The FCBH audio production process breaks text Bible chapters into script segments that are often a sentence long, but always include one speaker.
+The FCBH audio production process breaks text Bible chapters into script segments (called lines) that are often a sentence long, but always include one speaker.
 For all languages, the chapters are broken into the same script segments, so that the content of any script segment is the same in all languages.
 The audio is recorded from these scripts into chapter files with timestamps that mark the beginning and end of each script segment.

+Provided we can identify a speech to text module for the language being processed.
+That module will be used to process the audio, and compare the text generated to the input text to verify correctness.
+Even though we are using a script prepared for the audio, it is possible that textual corrections were made that did not make it back into the text that was saved for the audio.

 Using the python module Aeneas, we process each chapter to obtain a list of timestamps that mark the beginning and end of each word.
 While it might be most efficient to use Aeneas on one chapter at a time.
 It might be more accurate to do this on each script segment.

 The audio data is converted into Mel-Frequency Cepstral Coefficients (MFCCs) using the python module librosa.
 This output is then broken up into word length segments using the timestamps found by Aeneas.
-And then the segments are normalized and padded to be of equal length.
+Then the MFCC data is normalized and padded to be the same length in the time dimension to prepare it for use by a neural net.

-The text is prepared by using multilingual word embedding.
-There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.

 FastText from Facebook research is used to create a word encoding of all of the available text in each language to be processed.
 BERT and Word2Vect are two other tools that could also be used.
 Using a lexicon that provides equivalent meanings in each language, and other languages, these language encodings are used to create a single multilingual encoding that will be used for both languages.
+There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.

-The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, target language encoding, and if possible, source language encoding in the same sample.
+The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, target language encoding.

 The tensor is loaded into a Recurrent Neural Net (RNN) and/or Natural Language Processor (NLP).
 I am assuming the model would be designed to predict the next audio word.